Azure/aistudio-copilot-sample/README.md

 ```
 ai search index update --files "./data/3-product-info/*.md" --index-name "product-info"
 ```
+Note: if you've previously done this step and already have an index created, you can instead run `ai config --set search.index.name <existing-index-name>`.

-Now, generate a .env file that will be used to configure the running code to use the resources we've created in the subsequent steps
+Now that we've created an index, we can generate a .env file that will be used to configure the running code to use the resources we've created in the subsequent steps
 ```
 ai dev new .env
 ```